tiffanimarlowe/project_template/README.md

 The maintenance scores for drone delivery utilization, optimization, and time for 1-, 2-, and 3- order/HH/hour in the Anylogic Model 1 were analyzed with a within-subjects design.
 Where the number of drones varied from 5, 8, and 11 for each amount of delivery per hour.
 In aviation, a rule of thumb is that for every aircraft you need to employ at all time, you need at least three.
 Thus, for this simulation the number of drones (5, 8, 11) tripled each time the orders increased from 1, 2 to 3.
 After running the simulation, statistics reveled a main effect for 1 order/household/hour, with 11 drones having the most efficient scores (utilization rate = 81%, deliveries = 94, time = < 40 minutes), followed by 18 drones for 2/HH/Hour (utilization rate = 85%, deliveries = ?, time = < 30 minutes), and then finally  25 drones for 3/HH/Hour (utilization rate = 85%, deliveries = ?, time = < ? minutes).
 An optimization process over 85% is unrealistic due to planned and unplanned maintenance, and room for higher package reserves during peak times.
 Therefore, the optimization process at which we used, 85% is shown in Figure 1.

+Since the utilization of over 85% is unrealistic, the formulated goal could not be met with 5 and 8 drones.
+Results showed that due to the high utilization rate there was no time to accept sufficient orders.
+With 5 drones in use, only 53 packages were delivered compared to 94 deliveries with 11 drones.
+All 2 package deliveries were completed within 30 minutes of the order, which shows the potential of drone based delivery systems.
+Interestingly, for 3 packages the number of drones doesn't necessarily equally to the magnitude of orders.
+The result shows that the optimization is correct.
+Even simulations with significantly more drones (up to 45) don’t show any significant differences between number of orders served or service time until delivery.
+The only difference is the utilization time, which drops significantly and is therefore counterproductive (as it is a cost-driver).

 There was also a main effect on drone delivery time based on both drone speed (normal, fast) and battery charge.
 These statistics revealed that a fast speed (60 mph) had a main effect for each reducing drone delivery time for 1 order/HH/Hour (delivery time reduction = 39%), followed by 2 order/HH/Hour (delivery time reduction = 30%), and then finally by 3 order/HH/Hour (delivery time reduction = 9%).
 Further inspection of these results revealed that implementing “both” improvements (faster speed and less charge time) for each package amount reduced mean time and max delivery time, 1 order/HH/Hour (reduced mean time = 37%, reduced max delivery time = 54%), 2 order/HH/Hour (reduced mean time = 29%, reduced max delivery time = 43%), and 3 order/HH/Hour (reduced mean time =21%, reduced max delivery time = 32%).
 Results and descriptive statistics for each package order amount (1, 2, 3) are shown in Figure 2, 3, and 4.